Welcome to the Pack: How to Introduce Another Dog into Your Family

 If you already have a pup at home, the first time that your dogs meet is a big moment.
 You’ll want to carefully break the ice and monitor how your dogs interact when your furry friends meet.

 “All of a sudden a great dog can become aggressive and territorial,” Silverman says.
 “This is because he doesn’t know what’s going on.
 You just brought in another dog and turned it loose in the house.”

-“Without a leash, a new dog will run around and start getting into things he shouldn’t,” Silverman says.
-“At that point, you’ll start following the dog all around the house and telling him ‘no’ the entire time.”
+“Without a leash, a new dog will run around and start getting into things they shouldn’t,” Silverman says.
+“At that point, you’ll start following the dog all around the house and telling them ‘no’ the entire time.”

 Preparing Young Children for a New Dog